MidhunArPrabhu/FindMaximum/README.md

 ### To find the maximum marks without using builtin functions.
 ```
+Program to mark the maximum of marks using the list method sort
+Developed by: MIDHUN AZHAHU RAJA P
+RegisterNumber: 22008311

 def max_marks(list1):
     max = list1[0]
     for i in list1: